Euro gains vs dollar on euro zone data, ECB comments

 Going into Thursday's policy meeting, investors had been factoring in further quantitative easing from the ECB.
 Major banks, including Barclays and Goldman Sachs, began the week by calling for the euro to weaken into Thursday's meeting.

 In late New York trading, the euro was up 0.1 percent at $1.1341, rebounding from a 10-day low hit on Monday.
-That slightly put pressure on the dollar index, which was down 0.1 percent at 94.880 .DXY.
+That slightly put pressure on the dollar index, which was down 0.1 percent at 94.880.

 CANADIAN DOLLAR

-The Canadian dollar CAD=, a big loser on Monday ahead of election results that gave a shock victory to Liberal leader Justin Trudeau, was back in positive territory against the U.S. dollar on Tuesday.
+The Canadian dollar, a big loser on Monday ahead of election results that gave a shock victory to Liberal leader Justin Trudeau, was back in positive territory against the U.S. dollar on Tuesday.

 The U.S. dollar last traded down 0.3 percent at C$1.2978.